 "God has spared me violence,

 Swords and daggers passed o'er me!

-He's my soul's own sure defence,
+He's my soul's own sure defense,

 He cast down all the enemy!